paigeadelethompson/void-uconsole/Documentation/filesystems/overlayfs.rst

 underlying filesystem, the same compliant behavior could be achieved with the "xino" feature.
 The "xino" feature composes a unique object identifier from the real object st_ino and an underlying fsid index.

-If all underlying filesystems support NFS file handles and export file handles with 32bit inode number encoding (e.g. ext4), overlay filesystem will use the high inode number bits for fsid.
-Even when the underlying filesystem uses 64bit inode numbers, users can still enable the "xino" feature with the "-o xino=on" overlay mount option.
-That is useful for the case of underlying filesystems like xfs and tmpfs, which use 64bit inode numbers, but are very unlikely to use the high inode number bits.
+The "xino" feature uses the high inode number bits for fsid, because the underlying filesystems rarely use the high inode number bits.
 In case the underlying inode number does overflow into the high xino bits, overlay filesystem will fall back to the non xino behavior for that inode.

+The "xino" feature can be enabled with the "-o xino=on" overlay mount option.
+If all underlying filesystems support NFS file handles, the value of st_ino for overlay filesystem objects is not only unique, but also persistent over the lifetime of the filesystem.
+The "-o xino=auto" overlay mount option enables the "xino" feature only if the persistent st_ino requirement is met.

 The following table summarizes what can be expected in different overlay configurations.